Cincinnati Bengals vs. Las Vegas Raiders NFL Wild Card Round Odds, Plays and Insights for January 15, 2022

 - At home, as 5.5-point favorites or more, the Bengals have one win ATS (1-1).

-- This year, in nine games at home, Cincinnati has gone over the total six times.
+- In nine home games this year, Cincinnati has hit the over six times.

-- Las Vegas is 8-7 against the spread, and 9-6 overall, in away games.
+- Away from home, Las Vegas is 8-7 against the spread, and 9-6 overall.

-- This season, in six of 15 away games Las Vegas has hit the over.
+- In six of 15 away games this year, Las Vegas has hit the over.

 Powered by Data Skrive.